 Parents are encouraged to provide recommended serving sizes for children.

-Parents are encouraged to limit children’s screen time to less than 2 hours daily and encourage activities that require more movement.
+Parents are encouraged to limit children’s screen time to less than 2 hours daily and encourage activities that need more movement.

 Children and teens need at least 60 minutes of moderate to vigorous physical activity on most days for good health and fitness and for healthy weight during growth.

 To prevent dehydration, encourage children to drink fluid regularly during physical activity and drink several glasses of water or other fluid after the physical activity is completed.